 Helping Children Thrive in Everyday Life

-Occupational therapy helps children build the foundational skills they need to participate in daily life with confidence.
+Occupational therapy helps children build the skills they need to participate in daily life with confidence.

-Some children come to therapy with diagnoses such as Autism, Sensory Processing Disorder, or Down Syndrome, while others simply benefit from additional support in specific areas of development.
+Some children have diagnoses such as Autism, Sensory Processing Disorder, or Down Syndrome, while others simply need extra support in certain areas.

-Through a play-based and relationship-centered approach, pediatric occupational therapy supports motor development, sensory processing, and emotional regulation—helping children feel more capable in their bodies and more confident participating in the world around them.
+Using a play-based, relationship-centered approach, occupational therapy supports motor skills, sensory processing, and emotional regulation—helping children feel more capable and confident day to day.

 Common Questions